APR Calculator

 - Fees = total upfront fees (origination, closing costs, etc.)

-- PMT = monthly payment (based on stated interest rate)
+- PMT = monthly payment based on the stated interest rate

-- APR = annual percentage rate (solved iteratively using Newton-Raphson method)
+- APR = annual percentage rate (solved using Newton-Raphson iteration)

 - n = total number of monthly payments